hitzemann/ansible-home/README.md

 - `pppoe-pass`: The password for `pppoe-user`
 - `wifi-ssid`: Your SSID
 - `wifi-pass`: The password for your SSID
-- `zerotier-networkid`: The ID of the zerotier network to join
+- `zerotier_networkid`: The ID of the zerotier network to join
-- `zerotier-secret`: The zerotier secret string.
+- `zerotier_secret`: The zerotier secret string.
 This is a bit tricky as it is generated after joining manually once.

 The last two are not mandatory, I already test if they are defined otherwise the task is skipped.